Findwise/Hydra/admin-service/README.md

 	Request content: Stage configuration in json format

 	Adds a stage or replaces a stage in the pipeline with the attached configuration as raw body.
+A stage group with the stage name will be created.

+* **/libraries/{library-id}/stages/{stage-group}/{stage-name}** - Method: POST

+	Request format: *application/json*

+	Request content: Stage configuration in json format

+	Adds/replaces a stage in a stage group to the pipeline with the attached configuration as raw body.

 * **/stages** - Method: GET